whitehax0r/ArchLinux-PS4/README.md

 # Some FAQs

+## What is the password for user Sony and root?
+You can find that on the Desktop, you will see a text fille called Important.txt

 ## Got black screen
 Make sure your display is compatible with the 1080p resolution, if you still have a black screen try a others monitor or TV.